 We will hold this data for up to two years after your last transaction with us to meet audit requirements.
 However, if you have unreturned items or outstanding debt your data may be retained for a further two years.
 After this, your information will be deleted or archived.
 If you wish to view your details at any time, visit the LibrariesWest website or ask a member of library staff.

 Who we share your data with and why

 Your data may also be accessed by the suppliers of our library management systems.
-These suppliers have committed to handling data in accordance with the principles in the General Data Protection Regulations (GDPR) and the new Data Protection Act (2018) and will only do so to the extent that it is required to maintain the library management systems.
+These suppliers have committed to handling data in accordance with the principles in the UK General Data Protection Regulations (GDPR) and the new Data Protection Act (2018) and will only do so to the extent that is required to maintain the library management systems.
 Your data may also be shared with the councils' service delivery partners.
 We will only share your data with these partners where we have a data sharing agreement in place and only for the purpose of delivering more effective public services to you.

 Your rights as a data subject

 You have the right to ask LibrariesWest for a copy of your data, the right to rectify or erase your personal data, the right to object to processing, the right of data portability and the right to withdraw consent where consent is the legal basis for processing your personal data.
-However, these rights are only applicable if the council has no other legal obligation concerning the data.
+However, these rights are only applicable if the Council has no other legal obligation concerning that data.
 We ensure that the information is held securely and is protected from unauthorised access.

-You can ask to see what information we hold about you and have access to it by contacting firstname.lastname@example.org.
-LibrariesWest will then forward your request to the local authority where you signed up for your library card for processing.
+You can ask to see what information we hold about you and have access to it by contacting email@example.com.
+LibrariesWest will then forward your request to the local authority where you signed up for your library card for processing